 Start Tableau > Connect > Google Sheets > Sign in > Next > to enter your password > select account > Allow > close the browser window > select a Google Sheet > Connect.

 To continue connecting Google Spreadsheets data source to Tableau sales analytics, go to Go to Data source page > select the default data source name > enter a unique data source name for use in Tableau.
 In case your Google Sheets file has only one table > Sheet.
+All complete.

 Quickbooks or another similar system